discourse/discourse/README.md

 <a href="http://www.discourse.org/">![Logo](https://raw.github.com/discourse/discourse/master/images/discourse.png)</a>

-Discourse is the 100% open source, next-generation discussion platform built for the next 10 years of the Internet.
+Discourse is the 100% open source, next-generation discussion platform built for the next decade of the Internet.

 Whenever you need ...

-* a mailing list
+- a mailing list
-* a forum to discuss something
+- a forum to discuss something
-* a chat room where you can type paragraphs
+- a chat room where you can type paragraphs

 ... consider Discourse.

 ## Getting Started